iyobo/jollofjs/packages/isvalid/README.md

 		schema: { … }
 	}

-If `autowrap` is set to `true` and autowrap failed (the subschema cannot validate the data), then a the `type` validator will emit a `'Must be of type Array.'` error.
-If, though, `autowrap` is set to `transparent` it will emit eventual errors as the failing subschema validation - this can be useful if you want to hide the fact, that the data can be wrapped in an array.n
+If `autowrap` is set to `true` and autowrap fails (the subschema cannot validate the data), then the `type` validator will emit a `'Must be of type Array.'` error.
+If, though, `autowrap` is set to `transparent` it will emit eventual errors as the failing subschema validation.
+This can be useful if you want to hide the fact, that the data can be wrapped in an array.

 > Default is `false`.